james-minor/php-router/README.md

 ![[Minimum PHP Version](https://www.php.net)](https://img.shields.io/badge/PHP->%3D8.0-9cf)

-Built with modern PHP 8.0 in mind, this routing library is single-file, object-oriented, and built to be as easy as possible to use.
+Built with modern PHP 8.0 in mind, this routing library is single-file, object-oriented, and built to be as easy as possible for developers to use.

 ## Features